Used Flammable Cabinets- Save Money and Comply with Code

 So why do they even have vents if it compromises the flammable cabinet’s ability to work?
 Some local authorities (like AHJ – Authorities Having Jurisdiction – which supersede NFPA guidelines) require venting.
 Contact your local fire marshal to determine if venting is required in your location due to local regulations.
 You may also need to contact an Environmental Health and Safety Officer to determine if the facility has internal requirements pertaining to ventilation and storage.

-If you have to vent my storage cabinet, how should you do it?
-Follow these basic guidelines for how to properly vent a storage cabinet, but also seek out guidelines from the AHJ for more specific local instructions.
+If you must vent a storage cabinet, how should you do it?
+Follow these basic guidelines for how to properly vent a storage cabinet, but also seek out guidelines from the AHJ for more specific local instructions

 Remove metal bungs or plugs from both sides of the cabinet and place the flame arrester screens in the openings

 Use rigid metal tubing for the exhaust and intake bungs

 Metal tubing from the exhaust and intake must go directly outside

 Fan must be constructed of non-sparking blades and shrouds

 Having trouble with internal vapors, but you are not required to ventilate your storage cabinet?
 Here are some other tips to lower vapor emissions without having to vent your flammable storage cabinet:

 Make sure the cabinet is in a cool, dry location with consistent temperature that is not exposed to direct sunlight